 - Type indicates the modality of how you are performing the cardio.
 Some examples would be running or agility training.

-The FITTE model for cardiovascular programming may seem easy, but it is also easy to become complacent and not improve.
+The FITTE model for cardiovascular programming may seem simple, but it is also easy to become complacent and not improve.
 This is especially true when it comes to the areas of intensity and frequency.
 This is yet another reason to work with a personal trainer, who can track your progress and help push you out of your comfort zone.

 Planning a strength training program